dpaes-so/dpaes-so/README.md

 - 🎓 Student at 42 Lisbon
 - 💻 Passionate about systems programming and learning Python
 - 🎮 Hobbies: playing video games, learning about AI
-- 🤖Exploring AI and cybersecurity, preparing for the robot uprising.
+-- 🤖 Exploring AI and cybersecurity, preparing for the robot uprising.

-Goals
+## 🎯 Goals
-- finish 42 cursus[ ]
+- Finish 42 cursus []
----

 ## 🚀 My 42 Journey
 Here are my main school projects so far: